Metalloprotein Research Laboratory in San Antonio

 ✓

-Discovery of a groundbreaking redox-sensing mechanism that initiates the immune system by an iron-containing protein Pirin, in the cell nucleus.
+Discovery of a groundbreaking redox-sensing mechanism in the cell nucleus involves the iron-containing protein Pirin.

 ‣